-There are approaching 6 million public servants in the UK, but only around 0.4m of these are civil servants.
+There are around 5.5 million public servants in the UK, but only around 0.5m of these are civil servants.
 (Click here for further detail.)
 Civil service pay therefore represents only a small fraction of total public sector pay.

-The vast majority of civil servants earn pretty much the same as their private sector counterparts.
-The median full time salary of all civil servants is around £23,000.
-Senior civil servants, however, earn significantly less than their opposite numbers in the private sector.
+Before the early 2000s 'austerity', Brexit and and Covid, the vast majority of (relatively junior) civil servants earned pretty much the same as their private sector counterparts.
+Senior civil servants, however, earned - and still earn - significantly less than their opposite numbers in the private sector.

 The rest of this note looks at pay across the whole of the civil service.
 Follow this link for a more detailed discussion of the pay of the Senior Civil Service.

 First, the most senior civil servants are paid less than half of their private sector equivalents.
-(There a small number of well-publicised exceptions, generally recruited from outside the civil service - see Note 1 below.)
 But pay rates improve, relative to the private sector, the further one descends through the ranks, to the extent that the very lowest grades are paid about the same as their private sector counterparts.
 But it cannot be stressed too strongly that such pay nevertheless does remain low in absolute terms, as do the pensions that result from such low paid employment.
-According to the main civil service union, a quarter of civil servants earned less than £15,430 a year in 2006.
-And Cabinet Secretary Gus O'Donnell told the Guardian in November 2010 that "The median salary of a civil servant is is £22,850 - lower than the wider public sector, and lower than the private sector".

 The following chart, taken from the 2016 Report of the Senior Salaries Review Body, summarises the position rather well, though please note that the top bar in this chart summarises all public sector pay, not just civil service pay.